-- Compression-ventilation ratio for 2-rescuer CPR: 15:2 ratio for 2-rescuer child CPR - Compression depth: For children, compress at least one third the depth of the chest, approximately 2 inches (5cm) - Compression technique: May use 1 or 2 handed chest compressions for very small children - When to active the emergency response system: - If you did not witness the arrest and are alone, provide 2 minutes of CPR before leaving the child to activate the emergency response system and get the AED (or defibrillator) - If the arrest is sudden and witnessed, leave the child to activate the emergency response system and get the AED (or defibrillator), and then return of the child.
+- Compression-ventilation ratio for 2-rescuer CPR: Use the same as for an adult with a rate of 100-120/min - Compression depth: For children, compress at least one third the anteroposterior diameter of the chest in pediatric patients (infants [younger than one year] to children up to the onset of puberty).
+This equates to approximately 1.5 inches (4 cm) in infants to 2 inches (5 cm) in children.
+Once children have reached puberty (i.e. adolescents), the recommended adult compression depth of at least 2 inches (5 cm), but no greater than 2.4 inches (6 cm) is used - Compression technique: May use 1 or 2 handed chest compressions for very small children - When to active the emergency response system: - If you did not witness the arrest and are alone, provide 2 minutes of CPR before leaving the child to activate the emergency response system and get the AED (or defibrillator) - If the arrest is sudden and witnessed, leave the child to activate the emergency response system and get the AED (or defibrillator), and then return of the child.